The best restaurants in Cali, Colombia

 A beautiful piece of nature with an (artificial) lake is Lago Calima.
 The lake is 70 km above Cali and as the crow flies next to Buga…the place with the basilica and many church stores.
 It is like Switzerland there, the mountains…the houses with their half-timbered facades.
 There is a modern swimming pool with slides and also some water sports.
 But the area is so special because of the idea that you are like you have arrived in the Swiss hills.
 This is a popular vacation spot with the locals, so there are many places to stay overnight in Lago Calima.
 Because of the winds that blow there all year round, Lago Calima is also a hot spot with kite and windsurfers.

-9. Shop in the imposing, upscale malls
+9. Shop in the impressive malls

 11. Visit the Cali Zoo

 The Cali Zoo is also very nice to see.
 Perhaps somewhat of a different class than Artis but good value for money.
-Admission costs COP27,000/€6.75 for adults and COP19000 /€4.75 for children (2022) Especially nice to get an idea of the animals found in Colombia and South America, but there are also animals from other parts of the world.
+Admission costs COP35,000/$9 for adults and COP 24.000/$ for children (2025) Especially nice to get an idea of the animals found in Colombia and South America, but there are also animals from other parts of the world.

 13. Explore the jungle around San Cipriano